 Loren Dubberke, Executive Director, has been serving at FACE even before it existed.
-Since 2011, Loren has worked behind the scenes to plan and launch the Community Based Organization we now know as Fresno Area Community Enterprises.
-Loren works on staff at North Fresno Church as an Associate Pastor and credits the congregation for stepping up and out in the creation of FACE “We wanted to do something more to serve and help our neighbors beyond simply doing emergency care and to better address the root causes of poverty, unemployment and brokenness we were seeing firsthand in our neighborhood.”
+Since 2011, Loren has worked behind the scenes to plan and launch a Community Based Organization that we now know as Fresno Area Community Enterprises.
+As Associate Pastor at North Fresno Church, he credits the congregation for stepping up and out in the creation of FACE.
+“We wanted to do something more to serve and help our neighbors beyond simply doing emergency care and to better address the root causes of poverty, unemployment and brokenness we were seeing firsthand in our neighborhood.”

 In August of 2013, Rhonda Dueck was invited to step on board as an administrator to the newly formed Fresno Area Community Enterprises.
 Rhonda credits the mission of FACE as one of the reasons she became passionate of the work FACE does, “I was immediately drawn to the mission and vision of FACE and was eager to bring my passion for people, programs and organization to this budding entity.”

 Since August of 2016, Kelly Kucharski has played an important in the advancement of FACE.
 Kelly initially interned in the Micah Project in 2015-2016 and continued to serve with FACE as a paid intern with our Summer 2016 Summer Adventure Club.
 Now she serves as our Office Administrator which means she stays busy maintaining and organizing operations in the office and assisting and facilitating programs.

 When Ruben is not busy working in the yards around town, you can bet he is visiting with family and friends and playing music.
 Fun fact: while attending CSUF as a music major, Ruben was in three performances of the Taming of the Shrew at the Kennedy Center.